Wells Cathedral: Organ and organists

 The first record of an organ at this church dates from 1310.
 A smaller organ, probably for the Lady Chapel, was installed in 1415.
 In 1620 an organ built by Thomas Dallam was installed at a cost of £398 1s 5d.

 The 1620 organ was destroyed by parliamentary soldiers in 1643.
 An organ built in 1662 was enlarged in 1786 and again in 1855.
 In 1909–1910 an organ was built by Harrison & Harrison of Durham, with the best parts of the old organ retained.
 It has been serviced by the same company ever since.

-The cathedral also has a chamber organ, built by the Scottish organ-builders Lammermuir, which is normally kept in the choir but which can be moved around for services and concerts.
-It is regularly used for authentic accompaniment of Tudor and baroque music.
+Since November 1996 the cathedral has also had a portable chamber organ, by the Scottish makers, Lammermuir.
+It is used regularly to accompany performances of Tudor and baroque music.

 The first recorded organist of Wells was Walter Bagele (or Vageler) in 1416.
 The post of organist or assistant organist has been held by more than 60 people since.
 Peter Stanley Lyons was Master of Choristers at Wells Cathedral, and Director of Music at Wells Cathedral School in 1954–1960.
 The choral conductor James William Webb-Jones, father of Lyons's wife Bridget (whom he married in the cathedral), was Headmaster of Wells Cathedral School in 1955–1960.
 Malcolm Archer was the appointed Organist and Master of the Choristers from 1996 to 2004.
 Matthew Owens was the appointed organist from 2005 to 2019.
-The current Organist and Master of the Choristers is Jeremy Cole.